jaydenseric/graphql-react/readme.md

 _How to `import`._

 > ```js
-> import Provider from 'graphql-react/Provider.mjs';
+> import Provider from "graphql-react/Provider.mjs";
 > ```

 _Provide a [`Cache`](#class-cache) instance for an app._

 > ```jsx
-> import Cache from 'graphql-react/Cache.mjs';
+> import Cache from "graphql-react/Cache.mjs";
-> import Provider from 'graphql-react/Provider.mjs';
+> import Provider from "graphql-react/Provider.mjs";
-> import React from 'react';
+> import React from "react";
 >
 > const cache = new Cache();
 >